Simon-dl/Full_Math_CS_Guide/README.md

    The sections won't match and the book will be much more indepth than the videos, but don't worry it will all come around.
 However what has worked for me might not for you, as always you yourself will need to find the path of least resistance than still brings competency that works for you, which will take time.

    One last thing is that I've tried to ease more towards applied mathmatics books, which I think are difficult in their own right and cover their subjects well, but will be less heavy on proofs.
-   I recommend you go to the /sci/ wiki if you want to more rigorous books.
-If you are just begining in math, just follow my recommended list.

 --------------------------------------------------------------------------------------------------------------------------------------------------
 **Pre-Calculus**